gitlabhq/gitlab-runner/docs/configuration/runner_autoscale_aws_fargate/index.md

 **Tier:** Free, Premium, Ultimate
 **Offering:** GitLab.com, Self-managed

+WARNING:
+The Fargate driver is not officially supported by GitLab Support.
+A best effort will be made to address issues, but no guarantees are made.

 The GitLab [custom executor](../../executors/custom.md) driver for [AWS Fargate](https://gitlab.com/gitlab-org/ci-cd/custom-executor-drivers/fargate) automatically launches a container on the Amazon Elastic Container Service (ECS) to